 The moment a woman discovers that her partner has been unfaithful, or has been sneaking around behind her back to feed his addiction, she often immediately blames herself.
 Even though this is a knee-jerk emotional reaction, in doing this, she has also unwittingly given up both her power and her identity.

 This complete abandonment of your own needs and personal integrity doesn’t really happen in an instant though.
 Often, the moment of discovery happens after a long and worrisome process.
 It might begin when you realize the two of you aren’t having sex anymore.
 Many women also notice a generalized lack of affection in a relationship.
 These moments are when the cracks in your resilience begin.

 It’s natural to wonder if your partner is getting his needs met elsewhere.
-The problem is that women can sometimes take ownership of these problems (his problems), and internalize the guilt that comes with them.
+The problem is that partners of sex addicts can sometimes take ownership of these problems (his problems) and internalize the guilt that comes with them.
 In a million little ways, women can wind up paying the price of their partner’s addiction.

 Refocusing the Lens of Addiction

 When women come to me absolutely believing that their partner’s addiction is their fault and that steps taken to correct his behavior are theirs to take, one of my jobs as a therapist is to help women turn this thinking around.
 Instead of putting the weight of someone else’s actions on yourself, what if you prioritized your own self-worth?
 What if you regained some power?